The facility is now back in the spotlight for less wholesome reasons.

 PETA claims the zoo engaged in "dangerous publicity stunts and hands-on encounters that have gone horribly wrong."
 The organization sent a letter to federal regulators, saying they should investigate the Miami-based zoo for potential violations of the federal Animal Welfare Act.

-Florida Fish and Wildlife Conservation Commission (FWC) records obtained by the organization show that from January 2022 to May 2024, employees and visitors including multiple children have been bitten or clawed by captive animals at the facility.
+Florida Fish and Wildlife Conservation Commission (FWC) records obtained by the organization show that from January 2022 to May 2024, employees and visitors, including multiple children, have been bitten or clawed by captive animals at the facility.

 Photo via FWC captive wildlife report

 "[The handler] seemed to think that telling me that people got bit all the time by animals would help.
-She started to show me the bite she got, and I tried to get her to focus on my situation," the woman recalled to the FWC.
+She started to show me the bite she got, and I tried to get her to focus on my situation," the woman recalled to FWC.

 Records reaching farther back show that in January 2022, an Endangered Species Act-protected jaguar lacerated a staff employee's finger while being fed.
 The employee received stitches at the hospital.